24 Data Scientist CV Examples for 2026

 This section is simply a list of one-off styling and formatting tips for your data science CV:

 • Keep it concise.
-Bullet points should be informative but should not go on for paragraphs.
+Bullet points should be informative but should not extend into lengthy paragraphs.

 • Each bullet point in your CV should be a complete thought.
 You don’t need to have full stops at the end of each bullet.

 • Maintain consistent tense usage.
-If you’re discussing previous projects in the past tense, ensure you do so for all past projects.
+If you are discussing past projects, use the past tense for all of them.

 • Please, please don’t get your contact details wrong.